The benefits for FIDIC Accredited Trainers:

-- applicants are invited by FIDIC or recommended by a local Member Association or an Accredited Training Supplier;
+- applicants are invited by FIDIC or recommended by a local Member Association, if one exists in the country;

-- applicants must demonstrate practical FIDIC experience in international projects, extensive knowledge of the main FIDIC contracts and confirmed past training experience.
+- applicants must demonstrate practical FIDIC experience in international or national projects, extensive knowledge of the main FIDIC contracts and confirmed past training experience;

 Based on the outcome of the assessment, FIDIC may offer a Mentoring Process for participation in training courses, mentored by an International Accredited Trainer on the specific training module.

-FIDIC authorises access to the relevant FIDIC training module materials (course notes, module chapters of the relevant training manual, a base set of slides and a programme outline for the training course) to be transfered, if necessary, to the Candidate.
+FIDIC authorises access to the relevant FIDIC training module materials (course notes, module chapters of the relevant training manual, a base set of slides and a programme outline for the training course) to be transfered, if necessary, to the accredited trainer.

-The Candidate submits any proposed modifications to the course notes and the base set of slides to FIDIC.
+The accredited trainer submits any proposed modifications to the course notes and the base set of slides to FIDIC.
 It is allowed to adapt the training material to the local context.
+Case studies and examples will be developed by the accredited trainer.
 FIDIC reserves the rights to integrate the modified content into the official FIDIC training material.

 If not yet a member of FIDIC, the Accredited Trainers shall apply for FIDIC membership as an Affiliate Member, paying the annual membership fee.